As a teacher you know that assessment is key to effective instruction.

 - They go back and try the word again

 When readers fail to notice their mistakes, they are exhibiting a failure to make meaning and understand structure.
 When children notice their mistakes and try to fix them, they exhibit their ability to attend to the meaning of the text.
 In other words, if a child does not know they have made a mistake while reading, they do not comprehend what they are reading and need support in both meaning and structure.
-But, if a child goes back and tries words again, chances are they will benefit from support that builds vocabulary and phonetic awareness.
+But, if a child goes back and tries words again, chances are they will benefit from support that builds vocabulary and phonemic awareness.

 3. Visual – Does it look right?